(Updated on December 28, 2019) It’s tough being a fan of dinosaurs in the Philippines.

 Dinosaurs, dinosaurs everywhere (but the Philippines)

-Meanwhile, in other parts of the world, there are tons of mind-blowing prehistoric discoveries, left and right.
+Meanwhile, in other parts of the world, experts are making tons of mind-blowing prehistoric discoveries, left and right.

 There’s that spectacularly preserved Psittacosaurus fossil they found in China, which led to researchers creating the most accurate recreation of a dinosaur to date.

-In Canada, a group of miners stumbled upon an incredibly well-preserved fossil of a nodosaur (an armored dinosaur, like Ankylosaurus) that paleontologists christened Zuul crurivastator (yes, after the Ghostbusters villain).
+In Canada, a group of miners stumbled upon an incredibly well-preserved fossil of a nodosaur (an armored dinosaur, like Ankylosaurus) that paleontologists christened Borealopelta markmitchelli.